Sherman5A/usw-pop-coursework-2/report/writing/report.md

 manually testing and searching for errors, saving time.
 A report by the National Institute of Standards & Technology [-@nist-report] reports software bugs are estimated to have cost the United States of America $59.5 billion annually.
-They estimated that approximately $22.5 billion, a third of the cost, could be saved through improvements in testing infrastructure.
+They estimated that approximately $22.5 billion, a third of the cost, could be saved through improvements to testing infrastructure.
 The impact of automated testing is not only observed on the macro scale, but also on the team scale.
 Salesforce, customer relationship management software provider, reported the following reductions after implementing automated testing: staff involved in application deployment reduced by 65%, two to 3 hours of final